joellord/strapi/README.md

 ```

 ### Strapi back-end
-Similar to what was done for the database, you will need to create a `Dockefile.strapi` to build your container.
+Similar to what was done for the database, you will need to create a `Dockefile.back` to build your container.

 To do so, start from the strapi base image `FROM strapi/strapi`.
 Change the working directory to `/src/app` and copy all the local files into the container.
 Next, expose the port 1337 and set all your environment variables.
 Don't forget to add an environment variable for `NODE_ENV=production`.
 Finally, execture the `npm run build` to build all the production resources and use the `ENTRYPOINT` command to start the back-end when the container is started.